There are more than 60 police dogs sniffing out crime,

 track scent to locate hiding criminals once they've made the

-Essex Police also has 12 drugs and weapon recovery dogs which are
+Essex Police also has 10 drugs and weapon recovery dogs which

-all of the Springer breed.
-Springer Spaniels make great search dogs
+are all of the Springer breed.
+Springer Spaniels make great search

 advantage when searching houses and cars.

-and alert to their handlers a range of illegal drugs, weapons and
+to their handlers a range of illegal drugs, weapons and their

-There are also six explosive search Labradors that
+The Unit also operates six explosive search Labradors that sniff